PrathikRavichandran/Spotify_Wrapped_360_Project/README.md

 1. Clone this repo
 2. Open `app.py` → run with Streamlit
+3. Run the app.py file manually or use Google Colab file ``to run it by uploading it.
-3. Open `.pbix` file with Power BI Desktop
+4. Open `.pbix` file with Power BI Desktop
-4. Explore dashboards & forecasting!
+5. Explore dashboards & forecasting!

 ---